 Table Of Content

-Companies in IoT have many things to factor in, including cost, convenience and feasibility.
+Companies in IoT have many things to factor in, including cost, convenience, and feasibility.
 But one thing that stands out is data protection and asset management.
 Safeguarding user privacy has become more critical than ever.
 That is where identity and access management (IAM) comes in handy, for they help companies put specific processes in place that help them stay away from cyberattacks and data leaks in the long run.
 Let us study the concept in detail:

 The world of the Internet of Things (IoT) is expanding at a rapid pace.
-Connected devices continue to streamline business processes and make lives easier for the general consumers, thus adding extravagant revenue streams for companies dealing in IoT.
+Connected devices continue to streamline business processes and make lives easier for general consumers, thus adding extravagant revenue streams for companies dealing in IoT.

-This is not surprising given how it is now possible to develop enhanced experiences for consumers across industries by creating a strong and trusted relationship between devices, sensors, servers and, of course, data.
+This is not surprising given how it is now possible to develop enhanced experiences for consumers across industries by creating a strong and trusted relationship between devices, sensors, servers, and, of course, data.

 Companies in the IoT landscape have a significant challenge in front of their eyes: time, cost, and convenience.
 But what is more of a concern is ensuring data security and privacy for consumers.
 Yes, that is right.